 Poor Oral Health Care

 A good oral hygiene regimen keeps teeth clean and healthy.
-But this attention to your smile will help to prevent teeth from moving due to underlying dental problems too.
+But this attention to your smile will help to prevent teeth from moving because of underlying dental problems too.
 Poor oral hygiene increases your risk for gum disease, an infection in the gum tissue.

 The disease will cause gums to swell as well as recede, which can loosen the teeth or cause them to shift.
 You could also be in danger of tooth loss if the infection progresses.